sheilaanguiano/notes/java.md

 **Inheritance** is a class using another class as its foundation

 - Typically we put each class i its own file.
-- While you can have moe than one class in a file, all public classes need their own files, which is why we're not making our class `public`
+- While you can have more than one class in a file, all public classes need their own files, which is why we're not making our class `public`

 ### Everything inherits from Object
 When thinking about Inheritance think of **IS** a Dog is an Animal.
 And everything in Java IS an OBJECT